 - I highly recommend bone broth, green juice, mint tea and any herbal tea.
 Bone broth contains amino acids arginine (essential for immune system and liver function), glutamine (which helps with metabolism), and glycine (which aids in glutathione production and also quality of sleep).
 Herbal teas can help slow your body down so it has time to boost your immune system.

 - If I end up getting stuck with a cold I always reach for fresh squeezed OJ for the extra burst of Vitamin C. It helps my body feel replenished.
 Alkaline water can also do wonders for a body in need of healing because it strips the acidity found in tap water.
-Above all, I increase my intake of Philosophie Berry Bliss Superfood + Protein Blend because it contains camu camu which is one the world’s most abundant form of Vitamin C. Whip up an easy Berry Bliss smoothie or make some tea and stir in some Berry Bee Honey.
+Above all, I increase my intake of Healthxcel’s green superfood blend because it contains a unique blend of 100% natural ingredients.
+Whip up an easy Berry Bliss smoothie or make some tea and stir in some green superfood powder.

 Dr. Nada Milosavljevic, MD & Certified Tea Specialist